 SPAA is responsible for the maintenance of the whole site, including the public footpath that borders the Calico Field.
 Working parties are called periodically to help with hedge cutting, repairing of the boundary fence, levelling ground etc. You are charged a small annual maintenance fee for the professional mowing of the main paths but each plotter must liaise with their neighbour to keep the minor paths mown and boundaries trimmed and weed free.

 Drinking water is available from the tap by the trough at the carpark fence.
 All water troughs are available for use but are turned off in the winter.
-Please be aware that expenses for running the site, including water and insurance, come solely from SPAA’s fundraising endeavours.
+Please be aware that expenses for running the site, including water and insurance, come from SPAA’s rental fees.

 SPAA tries to arrange deliveries of horse manure and bark chippings for use on the allotments.
 If you have a contact for similar, please contact a member of the Committee.